 In his first senior tour, Scott was assigned as command chaplain to USS Ronald Reagan (CVN-76) and Commander, Carrier Strike Group (COMCARSTRIKGRU) 7 during two combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom.
 He served as deputy fleet chaplain, U.S. Fleet Forces Command in Norfolk, Virginia, before being forward deployed as force chaplain U.S. Naval Forces Central Command and the fleet chaplain for U.S. 5th Fleet headquartered in the Kingdom of Bahrain, supporting Operation Iraqi Freedom, Operation Enduring Freedom and Operation New Dawn.

 Most recently, Scott was detailed as fleet chaplain, U.S. Pacific Fleet and command chaplain, U.S. Pacific Command, Honolulu, Hawaii.
 There he served in a position of oversight with 500 Marine Corps, Army and Air Force and Navy service component Religious Support Teams.

-Scott assumed his current duties as the 19th chaplain of the United States Marine Corps and deputy chief of chaplains in July 2014.
+Scott assumed his current duty as the 27th chief of Navy chaplains on July 23, 2018.

 His personal awards include the Defense Superior Service Medal, Legion of Merit with one gold star, the Meritorious Service Medal with three gold stars, the Navy Commendation Medal with one gold star, and the Navy Achievement Medal with one gold star.